 The District has a Health Reimbursement Arrangement (HRA) that is funded solely through District contributions.
 The HRA allows eligible participants to be reimbursed tax free for qualified medical expenses up to a maximum dollar amount for a coverage period.
 50% of the amounts remaining at the end of the calendar year are carried over to the next year.
 The employer is not permitted to refund any part of the balance to the employee, the account cannot be used for anything other than reimbursements for qualified medical expenses, and remaining amounts are not portable upon termination once the employee leaves the employer.
+On February 28, 2017, the District discontinued the use of the HRA account and switched to a traditional insurance plan, thus no liability has been accrued for this arrangement as of September 30, 2017.

-NOTE 7 - COMMITMENTS AND CONTINGENCIES
+NOTE 8 - COMMITMENTS AND CONTINGENCIES